JanneMattila/www/docs/_posts/2023/10/2023-10-30-automating-maintenance-tasks.markdown

 [Timer trigger for Azure Functions](https://learn.microsoft.com/en-us/azure/azure-functions/functions-bindings-timer?tabs=python-v2%2Cisolated-process%2Cnodejs-v4&pivots=programming-language-powershell)

+## Maintenance tasks example

-In this post I’ll cover one example end-to-end so that you get good idea how you can also use it to run your own automations.
+In this post I’ll cover _one_ example end-to-end so that you get good idea how you can also use it to run your own automations.

 The scenario for our automation is the following: